pavalos6401/MemoryVerseBot/README.md

 ## 4. Configuration

 To run this program you'll have to use the CMD with Ruby that comes with Ruby's installation.
-Go to the directory of the MemoryVerse.rb file, then type: 'ruby MemoryVerse.rb'.
+Go to the directory of the MemoryVerse.rb file, then type: 'ruby MemoryVerseBot.rb'.